Ingan121/FSUntether/README.md

 * TestFlight app will crash on launch, but the untether will work fine.
 * FSUntetherGUI is WIP
 * iDownload is sandboxed, and unfortunately the sandbox entitlements seem to be ignored in app extensions.
 But I think this is enough for a kernel exploit to run.
+* Tested on iPhone XS running iOS 15.4.1.

 ## How does this work
 * `TestFlightServiceExtension` automatically starts on boot, even before first unlock.
-Thats all `¯\_(ツ)_/¯`
+That's all `¯\_(ツ)_/¯`
-* How did I found this?
+* How did I find this?
 Just ran sysdiagnose BFU and found this was the only process in `/var` that is started before first unlock.
 * Getting arbitrary code execution was a bit hard though.
 Directly replacing `TestFlightServiceExtension` with permasigned binaries didn't seem to work, so I had to modify the library it loads.
 ## Credits
 [@LinusHenze](https://github.com/LinusHenze) for iDownload from Fugu14 and the CoreTrust exploit<br>